-- How adequate is it to speak of Islam in the singular, given its diversity of sects, legal schools, and religious practices? - Is Sufism a form of 'mysticism'? - Is Hinduism a British invention? - How are Hindu religious subjectivities shaped by, and enacted through, aesthetic forms such as music, dance, and drama? - "The making of World Christianity is a form of Western Imperialism."
-Discuss. - What are the achievements and shortcomings of the ecumenical movement? - Did the Buddha teach a religious way of life? - Is it more accurate to talk about 'Buddhisms' than 'Buddhism'? - Is Judaism a religion? - Discuss the relation between shared texts and competing interpretations in Judaism.
+- How adequate is it to speak of Islam in the singular, given its diversity of sects, legal schools, and religious practices? - Is Sufism a form of 'mysticism'? - Is Hinduism a British invention? - How are Hindu religious subjectivities shaped by, and enacted through, aesthetic forms such as music, dance, and drama? - 'The making of World Christianity is a form of Western Imperialism.'
+Discuss. - Is World Christianity an expression of global or local culture? - Did the Buddha teach a religious way of life? - Is it more accurate to talk about 'Buddhisms' than 'Buddhism'? - Is Judaism a religion? - Discuss the relation between shared texts and competing interpretations in Judaism.